 If you’re buying a pair of headphones for an activity that involves moving a lot, start by looking at earbuds with over-the-ear hooks: they’re designed to stay in place no matter what you’re doing.
 If you’re a swimmer, start your search with waterproof models.

 There’s a lot of debate in the headphone world about wireless audio.
 Wireless standards like Bluetooth are capable of making music sound great, but because Bluetooth relies on data compression, it will never sound quite as good as a wired connection.
 The big question is, with the improvements in Bluetooth, can anyone tell the difference anymore between Bluetooth audio and wired audio?
-We’re skeptical that the difference is meaningful, so here’s our best advice: if you’re an audiophile who cares about hearing music in high fidelity, you’ll probably be better off with a set of wired headphones; if you need everything to sound great but prefer the convenience of wireless connections, go for a pair of Bluetooth headphones.
+It is unclear if the difference is meaningful.
+If you’re an audiophile who cares about hearing music in high fidelity, you’ll probably be better off with a set of wired headphones; if you need everything to sound great but prefer the convenience of wireless connections, go for a pair of Bluetooth headphones.

 If you want to make phone calls with your headphones, get a pair with an in-line mic.
 Tiny in-line microphones sit on the headphone wire near your mouth and allow you to talk on the phone without having to use your phone’s microphone.